sanzidaanee/Hackbio-cancer-internship/Stage 3/Report/Report.md

 Enrichment analysis is used to identify biological pathways, gene sets or functional categories in a given set of genes that are associated with specific types of cancer visualizing by barplot focusing on biological processes, cellular components, molecular functions, and pathways associated with genes.

+## Train Machine Learning Models

+The  aim is to predict sample types—primary tumor or solid tissue—using feature selection and machine learning to identify cancerous samples.
+[6].

+### Methods

+ - To analyze the gene expression data, we set the barcode as the index for the metadata, ensuring a match with the gene expression dataset.
+ - After subsetting to include only common samples, we define the classification target
+ - Perform feature selection using RFE
+ - Train a Random Forest classifier, and evaluate its performance

 ## Results and Visualization